hyperflask/flask-assets-pipeline/README.md

 Use the command `flask assets generate-esbuild-script` to generate a base script that shows you the env vars available.

+## Compatibility with CSP

+Common Content Security Policies prevents inline script to be executed.
+However, inline scripts are used for the live reloader and the cache worker.

+There is a mechanism to allow inline scripts via the used of a "nonce".

+You can provide a nonce like so: `{% asset_tags nonce="..." %}

 ## Configuration

 | Config key | Extension argument | Description | Default |